LeoYuan0111/LeoYuan0111.github.io/_pages/about.md

 My current research interests lie in computer vision and machine learning.

-Besides research, I am also a sports fan, badminton champion and national first-class athlete.
+Besides research, I am also a sports fan and badminton champion.

 # 📨 News
-- *2022.10*: &nbsp;Our work, *FOCAREUS*, has received People's Choice Award in ACM MobileHCI !
+- [Oct, 2022] &nbsp;One work receiving People's Choice Award in MobileHCI 2022 !
-- *2021.06*: &nbsp;Our paper, *TIVEE*, has been accepted to IEEE VIS and TVCG !
+- [June, 2021] &nbsp;One paper accepted by VIS 2021 and TVCG !

 # 📃 Research